Find Your Fastest Path to a US Green Card (June 2026)

 Priority Date Portability & Concurrent Filing

 Concurrent filing allows you to file I-485 at the same time as I-140 when visa numbers are available (your priority date is current on the Dates for Filing chart).
-This gets you an EAD (work permit) and Advance Parole (travel document) while waiting — providing flexibility to change employers under AC21 portability after 180 days.
+This gets you an EAD (work permit) and Advance Parole (travel document) while waiting, and lets you change employers under AC21 portability after 180 days.

-EB-2 to EB-3 downgrade: Applicants from India sometimes "downgrade" from EB-2 to EB-3 if the EB-3 backlog is moving faster, while retaining their original EB-2 priority date under INA §202(a)(2).
+EB-2 to EB-3 downgrade: Applicants from India sometimes "downgrade" from EB-2 to EB-3 if the EB-3 backlog is moving faster, while retaining their original EB-2 priority date on the new EB-3 petition (8 CFR §204.5(e)).

 How Stateside Works